-In this section find detailed information on the garden waste collection service including how to subscribe and use the scheme, which properties are eligible and other ways to dispose of garden waste.
+In this section find detailed information on the garden waste collection service.

 We offer fortnightly garden waste collections to more than 190,000 eligible properties in County Durham between March/ April and November.
 There is a fee for this service.